-Do you remember I have already blogged about the rice main dish MIXED NUT AND DRIED VEGETABLE TOMATO RICE with which I served this simply made chicken dish DOI CURRY PATA MURGI with?
-For some reason or the other, blogging about this yummy non vegetarian meat side did not happen or was I waiting for the eve of Durga Puja?
+I have already blogged about the rice main dish MIXED NUT AND DRIED VEGETABLE TOMATO RICE.
+With it I served this chicken curry, DOI CURRY PATA MURGI.
+For some reason or other, blogging about this yummy non vegetarian meat side did not happen or was I waiting for eve of Durga Puja?
 Whatever, we do not eat "ghaspus" during our biggest festival.
-I told you several time that my parental home is kind of peculiar who have vegetarian food all the three main days of the Durga Puja, does a "jatra with puti maach" on the Dashomi morning and then gets home fish.
-Us siblings rebelled and ate non vegetarian food outside or at the maternal grandparent's home so long we had spent our entire puja vacation there.
-I have seen the best "Rajbari & Bonedi Barir Pujo" in my life.
+I told you several times my parental home is kind of peculiar who have vegetarian food all three main days of the Durga Puja, do "jatra with puti maach" on Dashomi morning, then gets home fish.
+Us siblings rebelled, ate non-vegetarian food outside of home, at maternal grandparent's home as long as we spent our entire puja vacation there.
+I have seen best "Rajbari & Bonedi Barir Pujo" in my life.

-A kind of severe nostalgia is taking me down the memory lane all the time.
-Our friend from Mumbai who visited us last night was telling that whenever you feel low, just think how wonderful it is to live, to be able to breathe till date.
-He told there is nothing called meditation as such, it is just spending some time each day with one self in silence, then one day you reach a point where you can set your life free.
-I was so enjoying his talks.
-He and my husband are childhood buddies, eventually his wife too became so dear in her own right.
-All of them three so differ on their take on life but they bond over certain things.
-Where do I stand in between them, I keep learning and taking ideas from the better people.
-Because I lack patience, I so fail to apply them in a real life scenario.
-None of us siblings are go getter achievers.
-I had so many dreams surrounding him, he took no initiative to fulfil them.
-A class would have only one topper, the rest have to sweat to get the coveted bejewelled chair, no point standing at one place and stagnate.
+Nostalgia takes me down memory lane all the time.
+Our friend from Mumbai who visited us last night was telling whenever you feel low, just think how wonderful it is to live, to be able to breathe till date.
+He told there is nothing called meditation as such, it is just spending some time each day with one's self in silence, then one day you reach a point where you can set your life free.
+I was enjoying his talks.
+He and my husband are childhood buddies, eventually his wife too became such dear in her own right.
+All three of them differ on their take on life but they bond over certain things.
+Where do I stand in between them?
+I keep learning, taking ideas from better people.
+Because I lack patience, I fail to apply them in real life scenario.
+None of us siblings are go getters.
+I had many dreams surrounding him, he took no initiative to fulfil them.
+A class would have only one topper, the rest have to sweat to get the coveted bejewelled chair, no point standing at one place, stagnate.
 When you feel "I am happy with where I am, I need not work anymore to be better," you are dead actually.
-Hope the son gives me some reason to live, hope the immensely hard working husband get some rest sooner.... though I do not wish to go and stay in Kolkata any sooner...
+Hope son gives me good reason to live, hope immensely hard working husband get some rest soon.... though I do not wish to go and stay in Kolkata any sooner...
 I wish to praise it from at far.

 INGREDIENTS :